-Applications for the initial issue of Units should be submitted by completing the Subscription Agreement in writing in the manner prescribed by the Manager from time to time or sending the same by facsimile (with the original Subscription Agreement and supporting documentation in relation to money laundering prevention checks to follow promptly by post) to the Administrator on or prior to the Dealing Deadline and applications received after the Dealing Deadline for the relevant Dealing Day shall be deemed to have been received by the next Dealing Deadline.
+Applications for the initial issue of Units should be submitted in writing by facsimile, by telephone or by electronic means (or such other means as may be agreed with the Administrator and in accordance with Central Bank requirements) to the Administrator on or prior to the Dealing Deadline provided that the Account Opening Form and all relevant supporting documentation in relation to any anti-money laundering prevention checks has been received and verification of the Unitholder's identity has been completed by the Administrator.
+Applications received after the Dealing Deadline for the relevant Dealing Day shall be deemed to have been received by the next Dealing Deadline.

-In respect of initial subscriptions, supporting documentation in relation to money laundering prevention checks, together with all necessary tax documentation, including any tax certificates, W8 forms, etc., must be provided to the Administrator at least two (2) Business Days prior to the relevant Dealing Day, in order to enable account opening and verification checks.
+In respect of initial subscriptions, the Account Opening Form and relevant supporting documentation in relation to money laundering prevention checks, together with all necessary tax documentation, including any tax certificates, W8 forms, etc., must be provided to the Administrator prior to the relevant Dealing Day, in order to enable account opening and verification checks to be completed by the Administrator.

+The Manager and Administrator will not process any subscriptions for Units until receipt of the Account Opening Form, the relevant account opening process has been completed and an account number confirmation has been issued by the Administrator.
+The account number must be specified on all subscription instructions.

+Any Subscription Agreement and subscription monies received before the Account Opening Form or the account opening process and issuing of the account number has completed will be rejected and the Administrator will, at the cost and risk of the applicant, return such monies or the balance thereof by electronic transfer to the account from which it was paid normally within five Business Days of receipt of such monies.

 The Manager; in consultation with the Administrator, may however in its sole and absolute discretion accept applications received subsequent to this deadline in exceptional circumstances provided they are received prior to the Valuation Point for the relevant Dealing Day.

 The Administrator reserves the right to request such information as is necessary to verify the identity of the applicant.
 In the event of delay or failure by the applicant to produce any information required for verification purposes, the Administrator or the Manager may refuse to accept the application.
 Applications will be irrevocable unless the Manager otherwise agrees.

 Any changes to a Unitholder's registration details, from the relevant Unitholder's payment details or payment instructions will only be made on receipt of an original written instruction.

-Subsequent subscriptions (i.e. subsequent to an initial purchase of Units within a Sub-Fund) should be made by contacting the Manager c/o the Administrator in writing, by telephone, by facsimile or by electronic means provided such means are in accordance with the requirements of the Central Bank.
+Subsequent subscriptions (i.e., subsequent to an initial purchase of Units within a Sub-Fund) should be made by contacting the Administrator in writing, by telephone, by facsimile or by electronic means (or by such other means as may be agreed with the Administrator) provided that such means are in accordance with the Central Bank requirements.
+A Unitholder who places an order by telephone is deemed to have consented to the recording of such telephone order and must provide the following information: